iotdomain/iotdomain-standard/README.md

 ## Description

-IotConnect is a simple standard for M2M (machine to machine) discovery and exchange of information from IoT devices and related services.
+IoTDomain is a simple standard for M2M (machine to machine) discovery and exchange of information from IoT devices and related services.
 The goal is to provide interoperability between a wide range of IoT devices and their consumers.
 Benefits of following this standard are:

 1. Consumers only have to implement support for this standard, instead of a wide variety of other device specific protocols, like for example zwave, zigbee, 1-wire, [and many more....](https://www.ubuntupit.com/top-15-standard-iot-protocols-that-you-must-know-about/)
 2. Developers of IoT devices that implement this standard don't have to invent their own protocol.
 The devices can directly be used which greatly enlarges their market.